IntegrateDev/Integrate.Interview.Frontend.Public/GETTINGSTARTED.md

 ## React UI
 ### Running the React App
-From the root directory of this repo, run the following in a command line:
+From the root directory of this repo, run the following in a console:

 ```
 cd ./Frontend/integrate-interview-frontend